Siwa Oasis & Alamein Battlefield Tour Oct 2026

 Day 10

-- Price per person: TBC Single Supplement: TBC Deposit £250 per person
+- Price per person: £3,100 Single Supplement: £560 per person

-- Price includes: Airport transfers
+- Price includes: Assisted airport transfers.

 - All transport in air-conditioned buses.
 Mineral water while travelling

-- All 4/5 Star hotels.
+- All hotels.

-- All entrance fees to museums and ancient sites Campaign booklet
+- All entrance fees to museums and ancient sites, Campaign booklet

-- Battlefield Guide (Steve Hamilton)
+- Battlefield Guide (Richard Pinches)

 - Not included in Price:

-- Hotel services (i.e., telephone, room service, laundry etc) Social drinks
+- Hotel services (i.e., telephone, room service, laundry etc)

 - Passports must be valid for a minimum 6 months.

-- For those wishing to arrive early or depart later arrangements can be made for sightseeing or other activities.
+- For those wishing to arrive early or depart later, arrangements can be made for sightseeing or other activities.

 Explore History With Us